Ptujec/LaunchBar/Todoist-Inbox/README.md

 <img src="05.jpg" width="726"/>

 ### Priorities

 Add priorities like you would in Todoists interface with p1-3.

 <img src="06.jpg" width="726"/>

+### Reminders

+Use an exclamation mark to add a reminder.
+If you want to continue after the reminder, use another exclamation mark to mark the end of the reminder.

+**Note:** Reminders relative to the due date are not supported yet.
+And of course you need to include a time.

 ### Projects, Sections and Labels